brentp/echtvar/README.md

 selected from the population file.

-Once created, an echtvar file can be used to annotate variants in a VCF (or BCF) file at a rate of >1 million variants per second.
+Once created, an echtvar file can be used to annotate variants in a VCF (or BCF) file at a rate of >1 million variants per second (most of the time is spent reading and writing VCF/BCF, so this number depends on the particular file).

 A filter expression can be applied so that only variants that meet the expression are written.
 Since `echtvar` is so fast, writing the output is a bottleneck